Things to Do in Lisbon, Portugal

 1 | Eat Pastéis de Nata

-The first is the Pastéis de Belém which started baking the “Pastéis de Belém” back in 1837.
-Take a look at the picture below and you’ll see the queue.
-If you are willing to queue, do it, if not head to the Cantinho da Sé in Alfama, right next to Lisbon Cathedral, and while you’re there try the macaroons – you won’t regret it!
+The first is the Pastéis de Belém, which started baking the “Pastéis de Belém” back in 1837.
+Take a look at the picture below, and you’ll see the queue.
+If you are willing to queue, do it; if not, head to the Cantinho da Sé in Alfama, right next to Lisbon Cathedral, and while you’re there, try the macaroons – you won’t regret it!

 DSCF8845